Westville in Champaign County, Ohio — The American Midwest (Great Lakes)

 Erected 2005 by Descendants of the Haddix and Stout Families, Champaign County Bicentennial Historical Marker Committee, and The Ohio Historical Society.
 (Marker Number 18-11.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-William Owen (approx. 1.8 miles away); A. B. Graham (approx. 3.7 miles away); Bailey and Barclay Halls / Johnny Appleseed (approx. 4.2 miles away); Xue, Bian, and Sun Memorial (approx. 4.2 miles away); Pennsylvania Railroad Depot (approx. 4.3 miles away); The Johnson Manufacturing Company (approx. 4.3 miles away); Mad River and Lake Erie Railroad (approx. 4.4 miles away); a different marker also named Mad River and Lake Erie Railroad (approx. 4.4 miles away).
+William Owen (approx. 1.8 miles away); A. B. Graham (approx. 3.7 miles away); Bailey and Barclay Halls / Johnny Appleseed (approx. 4.2 miles away); Xue, Bian, and Sun Memorial (approx. 4.2 miles away); Pennsylvania Railroad Depot (approx. 4.3 miles away); Mad River and Lake Erie Railroad (approx. 4.4 miles away); a different marker also named Mad River and Lake Erie Railroad (approx. 4.4 miles away); John Anderson Ward Farmstead / John Quincy Adams Ward & Edgar Melville Ward (approx. 4˝ miles away).

 Also see . . .

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 26, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,888 times since then and 43 times this year.
+This page was last revised on January 20, 2020.
+It was originally submitted on November 26, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 2,161 times since then and 104 times this year.
 Photos: 1, 2. submitted on November 26, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.